salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # summary

-List all available AppFramework templates in the target org.
+List all available templates in the target org.

 # description

-Lists AppFramework templates available in the target org.
-Shows template name, label, ID and other information.
+Templates are reusable configurations that define the structure and settings for creating orchestrated apps.
+Use this command to discover available templates in your org before creating new apps.

+Templates are displayed in a table format showing their name, label, ID, type, and other metadata.
+This information helps you choose the right template for your orchestrated app development.

+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkViewApp user permission to view templates.
+This command works with production orgs, sandboxes, and scratch orgs.

+# examples

+- List all templates in your default org:

+  <%= config.bin %> <%= command.id %>

+- List templates in a specific org:

+  <%= config.bin %> <%= command.id %> --target-org myOrg

+- List templates using a specific API version:

+  <%= config.bin %> <%= command.id %> --api-version 64.0

+- List templates in a sandbox org with a specific API version:

+  <%= config.bin %> <%= command.id %> --target-org mySandbox --api-version 60.0

 # flags.target-org.summary

-Login username or alias for the target org
+Login username or alias for the target org.

 # flags.target-org.description

 The target org to connect to for listing templates.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view templates.

 # flags.api-version.summary

-Override the api version used for api requests
+Override the API version used for API requests.

 # flags.api-version.description

-Override the api version used for api requests to the app framework.
+Override the API version used for orchestrator API requests.
+Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # templatesFound

-Found %s AppFramework templates:
+Found %s templates:

 # noResultsFound

-No AppFramework templates found.
+No templates found.

 # fetchingTemplates

-Fetching AppFramework templates...
+Fetching templates...

 # templateTypeLegend